shepherliu/FairOsTools/README.md

 7. for a quick start, you can use the offical fairos test server https://fairos.fairdatasociety.org/ if you have already registered an account at https://app.fairdrive.fairdatasociety.org/ (beause the offical fairos test server's register function is not avaiable now ).

+8. we make a video at youtube: https://www.youtube.com/watch?v=c33ZGXySyV4

 How it Works?